-Enquire to get Bernard Hogan-Howe's fees and availabilty for you next event
+Contact us to get Bernard Hogan-Howe's fees and availability for your next event

 One of our consultants will get back to you soon

 Lord Hogan-Howe is the most senior police ofﬁcer in the UK.
 He leads an organisation of nearly 50,000 people with a budget of £3.2 billion.